singachea/process_engine/README.md

 ```
 * `finisher`: The person who complete this task
 * `verified_state`: The state of the task to make sure that call the right corresponding task.
 Silence if not included
+* `data`: Hash value to save into process task's state

 #### ProcessEngine::ProcessQuery.task_get_all